silverbulletmd/silverbullet/Library/Std/DOM.md

 #meta

-A library to easily build DOM-based Lua widgets with the magic of Lua meta tables.
+A library to easily build DOM objects through the magic of Lua meta tables.

 # Usage